-LEARNING SITES (a multiple award-winning 3D modeling company) has, over the decades, become the world pioneer and leader in accurate, detailed, high-resolution visualizations of the ancient world.
+LEARNING SITES (a multiple award-winning company) has, over the decades, continued as the pioneer and world leader in accurate, detailed, high-resolution visualizations of the ancient world.
 Our expertise in archaeology, architecture, art history, and information management offers a unique combination of strengths that, when combined with our staff's depth in programming, computer graphics, and 3D modeling, provide peerless qualifications.
 Scan through the projects listed here on our Website for background on the dozens of projects we have completed.

 Responding to specific client requests, LEARNING SITES has produced high-resolution 2D renderings, animations, and interactive virtual worlds for archaeologists, schools, museums, publishers, antiquities services, and foreign governments around the world.
 We have designed and created curriculum materials, digital publications, visualizations for television broadcast, virtual worlds to support hypothesis testing and excavation problem-solving, museum exhibition supplements, and innovative software packages for fieldwork, ancient text translation, and photomodeling.